crispab/codekvast/DEVELOPMENT-GUIDE.md

 Provisioning scripts live under `provisioning/`.

-*NOTE: the provisioning/ tree is encrypted with git-crypt!
-Contact the maintainer for obtaining the key.*
+*NOTE: the provisioning/ tree is encrypted with git-crypt since it stores sensible data like cloud provider credentials!*

+Authorized developers are enabled to unlock the repo by adding their public GPG keys.
+See `man git-crypt`, `git-crypt help add-gpg-user` and `git-crypt help unlock`.

 ## Development environment